Polish state oil refiner buying key private media company

-WARSAW, Poland (AP) — Poland’s state-run oil company, PKN Orlen, announced Monday that it was buying Polska Press, a private media group currently under German control that owns a wide swath of daily and weekly newspapers in the country.
+WARSAW, Poland (AP) — Poland’s state-run oil company, PKN Orlen, announced Monday that it was buying Polska Press, a large private media group currently under German control that owns a wide swath of daily and weekly newspapers in the country.

-Critics of the right-wing government called it a dark day for media freedom, fearing that it will bring greater state control over the media and even censorship as democratic standards in the country decline, courts lose independence and a high court recently further tightened an already restrictive abortion law.
+Critics of the right-wing government called it a dark day for media freedom, since it effectively means the government is seizing control of an important publisher of independent news.

+The media group takeover comes as democratic standards in the country decline in other spheres, with an erosion of judicial independence under way for five years and after a high court in October tightened an already restrictive abortion law.

 There was no immediate comment from the government, but the move is consistent with an effort by Jaroslaw Kaczynski, leader of Poland’s nationalist ruling party, to decrease foreign ownership of the media in Poland.